adam-os/Vanity-Number-Project/README.md

 Initially, I struggled getting the right concept for the code but I chose a simplistic loop due to ease and swift malleability of the code.
 If I had more time, I would:
 1) Add iteration to code so as to produce a number of possibilities instantly for one number.
 That way, I could pick the best 5 vanity numbers.
-2) Utilise an external dictionary of words which would narrow the randon fuction to pick from a list of possible outcoumes.
+2) Utilise an external dictionary of words which would narrow the random fuction to pick from a list of possible outcoumes.
    This is because the 'best' vanity numbers are those that are easy to remember and recall.
 3) Make use of more error handling.
 Although I did do some incremental small tests to ensure that my code was sound, more usage of error handling and troubleshooting would be necessary when dealing with a client's product.